Rajesh Kumar (soldier)

 Havildar Rajesh Kumar, AC was a Non Commissioned Officer (NCO) of Indian Army who was awarded India's highest military decoration Ashoka Chakra.

 Early life

 Rajesh Kumar was born in the village of Lath near Bhainswal Kalan, Sonipat District in Haryana.
-He was the son of Shri Ram Kishan and Smt Parmeshwari.
+He was the son of Ram Kishan and Parmeshwari.
 He joined the army after his initial education.

 Military career

-Kumar was recruited into 11th battalion Rajputana Rifles, an infantry regiment with a glorious history of gallantry awards and battle honours.
+Kumar was recruited into 11th battalion Rajputana Rifles, an infantry regiment with a history of gallantry awards and battle honours.

-On 1 August 2009, he was leading a section of the Ghatak team that was on a search mission for terrorists in the forests of Kupwara district of Jammu and Kashmir.
-He opened fire on the terrorists and killed three of them, saving his comrades, but was seriously wounded in the process.
+On 1 August 2009, he was leading a section of the Ghatak team on a search mission for terrorists in the forests of Kupwara district of Jammu and Kashmir.
+He opened fire on the terrorists and killed three of them, but was seriously wounded in the process.

 He later succumbed to these injuries.
 He was posthumously awarded the Ashoka Chakra, the highest peacetime military decoration in India.